 I once read an article that said “I’ve never seen a Baby Ben movement with enough wear to need bushings.”
 I have seen many that needed bushings!
 Any clock that has run for years is bound to have some pivot hole wear.

-Westclox center wheel arbors are made of turned soft steel wire, and are not finished very well.
+Westclox center wheel arbors are soft turned soft steel wire, and are not finished very well.
 Some are rough, and left the factory that way.
 They may cause bad wear to the front center wheel pivot hole, requiring a bushing.
 The back center pivot can wear, but unless the wear is super-bad, I prefer not to install a bushing, as a bushing may pop out when removing the time set knob.

 Typically, I do the following pivot work to a Baby Ben movement: